mondoohq/docs/releases/2025-06-mondoo-release-highlights.md

 - **Exceptions approval process**: By default, exceptions now require an approval before they take effect.
 This can be turned off with a space setting if you want to keep immediate exception application.

-- **Exception approver role**: We’ve added a Mondoo user role that has the ability to approve and deny exceptions so you can assign approves no matter their Mondoo base role.
+- **Exception approver role**: We've added a Mondoo user role that has the ability to approve and deny exceptions so you can assign approves no matter their Mondoo base role.

 - **Improved compliance views**: Better understand exceptions set on checks, vulnerabilities, and exceptions with a new simplified exceptions list view so you can easily see multiple exceptions and sort them however you need.

 - **New exception types in Compliance**: Exceptions have been expanded for compliance controls, and now include Risk Accepted, Workaround, False Positive, and Disable.

 - **UI enhancements**: Changes are now instantly shown when you set exceptions (spinners, state changes, and updates to tables).
 Space/workspace dashboards include the latest exceptions in all graphs.
-And there’s a new simplified view in exceptions tabs on findings and assets.
+And there's a new simplified view in exceptions tabs on findings and assets.

 ## Support for the latest Linux versions